saketkc/hatex/2015_Summer/PM-510/Lecture2/Lecture2.md

 ## Power transformation
 - $x’ = x^p$ for $x’$ to be normally distributed
 - Box-Cox transform is a method to determine optimal p

+## CLT

+- Means of samples from normally distributed samples are themselves normal(Proved too many times)

+## CI

+- CI: True value of a parameter lies within certain bounds
+- $\alpha$: Priobability of rejecting null hypothesis where the null hypothesis implies no difference when the null is true, thus making a wrong decision
+- $1-\alpha$: Probabilty of rejecting the nul hypothesis when the null is true.

+- Cases differ when the population variance aree knwn or unknown